This has been another year of growth, if not in membership

 Classics issues to others.

-language of a document by which the Lunar Reclamation Society (our
+document by which the Lunar Reclamation Society (our

 "partner" NSS chapter in Milwaukee, WI), publisher of MMM from the